AuScope/geomodelportal/README.md

 It is broadly based on these:

-1. Start Angular's free template for Bootstrap 4 and Angular 5, (https://github.com/start-angular/SB-Admin-BS4-Angular-5) but ported to Angular 7.
+1. Start Angular's template for Bootstrap 4 and Angular 5, (https://github.com/start-angular/SB-Admin-BS4-Angular-5) but ported to Angular 7.
 This provides a basic Angular+Bootstrap website framework.

 2. [ThreeJS](https://threejs.org/) provides 3d.

 3. [itowns](http://www.itowns-project.org/) provides geospatial support.

-4. <https://github.com/AuScope/geomodel-2-3dweb> converts GOCAD models into graphics files.
+4. <https://github.com/AuScope/geomodel-2-3dweb> converts GOCAD models into graphics files, and helps provide a borehole service.

 ### How to initiate